ant0ine/go-json-rest/README.md

 ## Features

 - Many examples.
-- Fast URL routing.
-It implements the classic route description syntax using a fast and scalable trie data structure.
+- Fast and scalable URL routing.
+It implements the classic route description syntax using a scalable trie data structure.
-- Use Middlewares in order to extend the functionalities.
+- Use Middlewares in order to implement and extend the functionalities.
+(Logging, Gzip, CORS, Auth, ...)
 - Implemented as a `net/http` Handler.
 This standard interface allows combinations with other Handlers.
-- Test package to help writing tests for the API.
+- Test package to help writing tests for your API.
 - Monitoring statistics inspired by Memcached.